Older People and HIV

 Older people often take many different medications to deal with their health problems.
 This can make it more difficult for a doctor to choose anti-HIV drugs because of interactions with other medications.

 Older people may have more problems with thinking and remembering than younger people.
-These symptoms can appear to be the same as HIV-related mental problems.
+These symptoms can appear to be the same as HIV-related memory problems.
 Fact Sheet 505 has more information on HIV and nervous system problems.

-These problems, sometimes called dementia, are less severe than they were before the use of strong anti-HIV drugs.
+These problems, sometimes called dementia, are less common than they were before the use of anti-HIV drugs.
 It is difficult to know what is causing mental problems in older people with HIV.
 Is it normal aging, or is it HIV disease?
 Research studies have linked both age and higher viral load (see Fact Sheet 125) to mental problems.

 Rates of depression and substance use haven't been well studied in older people.
 However, these problems may be related to HIV disease, aging, or both.
 They need to be diagnosed and treated correctly.